 In an effort to promote safety awareness, the University Police maintains a strong working relationship with the Penn State community.
 This relationship includes offering a variety of safety and security programs and services and crime prevention programming.
-If you or your organization would like to request a specific program, please contact the Crime Prevention and Community Education officer at 814-865-8571.
+If you or your organization would like to request a specific program, please visit police.psu.edu/community-education.
 Below are some of the programs and services available.